luis30n/buy-now-pay-later/README.md

 | ------ | ----------------------- | ----------------------------- | -------------------- | --------------------------------------------------------- | --------------------------------------------------------- |
 | 2023   | 12086                   | 188,564,599.51 €              | 1,709,260.98 €        | 97                                                        | 1,034.63 €                                                 |
 | 2022   | 4522                    | 36,929,320.27 €               | 333,677.15 €          | 15                                                        | 259.80 €                                                   |

 NOTE: The minimum monthly fee calculations have not been substracted from disbursements.
-A TODO comment has been added to indicate where this fee should be taken into account.
+A TODO comment has been added to indicate where this fee should be taken into consideration.

 # Design Decisions